ikentaro/javascript_library/readme.md

 This library includes Complex, Liner Algebra (Vector and Matrix) and numerical differentical and integral.
 and also this library includes some simple solver for non-linear equation and differential equattion.

+#### Linear Algebra
+`Matrix` and `Vector` is class.
+These class implement four calculus operator, which are called at `math.add`, `math.sub`, `math.mul`, `math.div`.
+These operator throw custum exception when you input incorrect value.

+#### Complex
+`Complex` is class.
+Some functions are adopted for complex, for example, `math.sin`, `math.exp` and so on.

+#### functions
+Some functions are wrapped by myself.
+If you input number use standerd 'Math' module.
+If you input Complex class use return Complex value, which use my implemention.

 ### SVG module
 This module is Graph/Hist utility using Snap.svg.

 ### 3DCG(WebGL) module
 This moudle is three.js wrapper moudle.

 ## samples
 ### test.html